-‘You take my breath away’: A George Floyd-themed Valentine prompts investigation at LAPD
+‘You take my breath away’: A George Floyd-themed ‘Valentine’ prompts investigation at LAPD

 The LAPD did not immediately respond to a Washington Post request for comment.

-Floyd was killed on May 25 after he was handcuffed and pinned to the ground under the knee of Minneapolis police officer Derek Chauvin for more than eight minutes, after he repeatedly said, “I can’t breathe.”
+Floyd was killed on May 25 after he was handcuffed and pinned to the ground under the knee of Minneapolis police officer Derek Chauvin for over nine minutes, after he repeatedly said, “I can’t breathe.”

-The county medical examiner ruled Floyd’s death a homicide caused by excessive use of force, as well as the presence of fentanyl and methamphetamine in his system, and underlying health conditions.
-And an independent autopsy determined that he died of “asphyxiation from sustained pressure,” after being held down by his neck and back.
+The county medical examiner ruled Floyd’s death a homicide, saying he died of “cardiopulmonary arrest complicating law enforcement subdual, restraint, and neck compression.”
+And an independent autopsy determined that he died of “asphyxiation from sustained pressure,” after being pinned down by his neck and back.

 Floyd’s death sparked a wave of outrage, unrest and protests in more than 100 cities nationwide, including Los Angeles, and led to a nationwide reckoning over racial injustice and systematic police brutality, prompting police departments across the country to address the issue and ensure more accountability for their forces.

-In the days following Floyd’s death in the summer, widespread protests in Los Angeles prompted a massive police response that included the controversial use of foam bullets and numerous arrests of peaceful protesters.
+Widespread protests in Los Angeles prompted a massive police response that included the controversial use of foam bullets and numerous arrests of peaceful protesters.

-Moore then came under fire after he said the looters were as responsible for Floyd’s death as were the Minneapolis police officers, but walked back his comments soon after.

-“While I did immediately correct myself, I recognize that my initial words were terribly offensive.
-Looting is wrong, but it is not the equivalent of murder and I did not mean to equate the two.
-I deeply regret and humbly apologize for my characterization,” he wrote on Twitter.

 Minneapolis is anticipating unrest and protests as the city prepares for Chauvin’s trial and jury selection, set to begin March 8, with members of the National Guard set to be deployed to downtown Minneapolis and across the city.

-Chauvin, 44, has been charged with second-degree murder and second-degree manslaughter, and will be tried separately from the three other former charged in Floyd’s death.
+Chauvin, 44, has been charged with second-degree murder and second-degree manslaughter, and will be tried separately from the three other former officers charged in Floyd’s death.